Y (2017 film): Production

-The film is produced by Vibezon Movies and is scheduled for release in 17 November 2017.
+The film was produced by Vibezon Movies and released on 17 November 2017.

-Shooting was in 2016 March at a single location, Keston road, Thiruvananthapuram.
-It was 25 days night schedule as story takes place during night time.
+Shooting took place in March 2016, at a single location, Keston road, Thiruvananthapuram, over a 25-day (night) schedule, as the story unfolds predominantly during nighttime.

 Music

-The songs composed by Pramod Bhaskar and background score of the film composed by Mejo Joseph respectively while the lyrics are penned by M R Vibin and promo song written by Lawrence Fernandez.
-The songs featured in the film are sung by Deepak, Prashanth Prabhakar, Sangeetha Anand and Varsha S Nair.
+The songs were composed by Pramod Bhaskar and background score of the film was composed by Mejo Joseph respectively.
+The lyrics were penned by M R Vibin and the promo song was written by Lawrence Fernandez.
+The songs featured in the film are sung by Deepak, Prashanth Prabhakar, Sangeetha Anand, and Varsha S Nair.
 The soundtrack was officially released on 13 August 2018.
-The music of the Promo song is given by Assan Nidheesh SD and sung by Sithara Krishnakumar and Abhilash Kallayam.
+The music for the Promo song was provided by Assan Nidheesh SD and sung by Sithara Krishnakumar and Abhilash Kallayam.